hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

     - dont use sensitive sites, eg: banking sites
     - dont login into open wifi networks

+- credit card
-- when using credit card online
+    - when using it online
         - loss of card data
         - merchant can use them fraudulently
             - keylog with javascript to log card info
             - use illegally
         - victim unaware of loss
         - cardholder not present when transaction is made
         - might be redirected to fake site (eg: pharming)
         - might get emails/calls asking for OTPs and verification info
             - impersonating a bank
         - BIN attacks (bank identification number)
             - could reduce money from real active accounts
         - dont use http sites or public wifi
         - physical theft of card
         - card details stored by merchant are stolen
+    - may subject account holders to fraud
+    - how merchants can combat against it

 ### Physical Security